helomair/laravel-octane-firebase-test/README.md

-# Reproduce bug using Laravel-Octane with laravel-firebase.
+# Reproduce problem using Laravel-Octane with laravel-firebase.

 ## Description
 When using laravel-octane (`php artisan octane:start`), inserting or updating data to firestore will be blocked until request timeout.